10-3-pursuit/project-solo-full-stack-portfolio/README.md

 - On the back end
 - A follow up portion of your app chosen by your instructor

-Also, you will be given some feedback on your presentation skills by IR/LPD

 ## Academic Integrity